923b31ec home slide 2

 • Encourage Unstructured Play: Give materials like building blocks or art supplies to spark creativity and imagination.

-When children engage in long-established and accepted activities, they develop skills that technology cannot copy, such as important thinking, physical fitness, and creativity.
+When children engage in traditional activities, they develop skills that technology cannot replicate, such as critical thinking, physical fitness, and creativity.

 Maxims for Finding Positive Alternatives

-1. Lead by Category-defining resource: Show kids that you worth offline activities by reducing your own screen time.
+1. Lead by Example: Show kids that you worth offline activities by reducing your own screen time.

-2. Involve Them in Planning: Let children choose activities they’d like to try, making sure their enthusiasm.
+2. Involve Them in Planning: Let children choose activities they’d like to try, ensuring their enthusiasm.

-3. Reward Tech-Free Time: Carry out incentives, like extra playtime or small rewards, for meeting screen-time aims.
+3. Reward Tech-Free Time: Use incentives, like extra playtime or small rewards, for meeting screen-time aims.

-4. Encourage Social Interaction: Encourage playdates, group activities, or family outings to grow interpersonal skills.
+4. Grow Social Interaction: Encourage playdates, group activities, or family outings to grow interpersonal skills.

 Challenge Impact Positive Alternative